Abstract

 Processing Pipeline

-Trained Wav2vec2-XLS-R classifier to identify and discard segments with overlapping speech.
+A classifier based on Wav2Vec2-XLS-R was trained to identify and remove segments containing overlapping speech.

 Benchmark Results